9 Comments

 Can I apply for a religious visa if my stay as a tourist is expired?

-For years, no. You had to be in Peru on a valid visa / stay, for example, as a tourist to apply for any temporary or residence visa, precisely to make the Cambio de calidad migratoria.
+Officially, no. You have to be in Peru on a valid visa / stay, for example, as a tourist to apply for any temporary or residence visa, precisely to make the Cambio de calidad migratoria.

 But during the visa application on the Migraciones online platform there is a tab labeled "Exceso de permanencia" (excess stay), which suggests that foreigners who overstayed their time as a tourist in Peru can still apply for a Cambio de calidad migratoria and just have to upload a payment receipt for their overstayed days and a sworn statement explaining the reason for their overstay.

-While in November 2022 Migraciones informed us in writing that this tab does not apply when you change your immigration status from tourist (!) to religioso, at the beginning of 2023 one of our readers reported that someone at Migraciones suggested this option.
+While in November 2022 Migraciones informed us in writing that this tab does not apply when you change your immigration status from tourist (!) to religious, at the beginning of 2023 one of our readers reported that someone at Migraciones suggested this option.
 So, he could apply for his residence visa while being in Peru on an expired stay as a tourist.
 He uploaded the payment receipt for his overstay fine and a brief explanation why he couldn't apply on time (criminal record check took many months), could finish his application and a couple of months later, Migraciones approved his visa.

 Hearing this, we tried to find out more.
 A few other foreigners in the same situation confirmed that someone at Migraciones they spoke to suggested this option, but our search for any official confirmation in writing that you can apply for a residence visa while being in Peru on an expired stay as a tourist was in vain.

-As Migraciones doesn't have an e-mail address anymore where they answer such questions in writing, we called and first were told "No, you have to be in the country on a valid stay".
+As Migraciones doesn't have an e-mail address anymore, where they answer such questions in writing, we called and first were told "No, you have to be in the country on a valid stay".
 Then when we asked the lady we were talking to more detailed questions, she seemingly quickly spoke to someone else, and then suddenly said "Yes, it is possible.", but she couldn't give us any further details.
 The whole call didn't really inspire confidence.

 We always recommend to not overstay and, in case you plan to apply for a residence visa but don't have all required documents yet, instead of overstaying suggest applying for your visa before your stay as a tourist expires using a little trick.
 We explain how it's done below.